NguyenDytrich/PNWHerbariaExplorer/Readme.md

 this should ignore any entries that would validate any SQL constraints and import the data.
 Records will be inserted in batches of 10,000 by default with the exception of `corpus_types`, which is small enough to insert one by one.

+*N.B.* you can also run `python import_corpus.py -h` to see additional tools and options available for migration